tomw1808/newscombinator/README.md

 ## Contact

 Get in touch with me on thomas at newscombinator dot com.
 Or like the [HNCombinator](https://twitter.com/HNCombinator) on twitter, that would be very helpful.
-Thank you.
+If you want to get the latest infos, when what happens, why not [subscribe](http://eepurl.com/-q6v1)?
+We don't like spam.